 - Variable Life Insurance is a direct investment into the market via sub-accounts that work like mutual funds.
 VUL has no floor, so there is not limit on loss.
 Since it is investment directly tied to the market the risk is higher than with other universal life products.

 Key Person Disability Income Insurance

 Consider the benefits of key person disability income insurance for a business.
 All to often a business will purchase key person life insurance on a valued employee, but will neglect to consider what might happen if that key employee were to suffer a disability.
 Key employee life insurance does not pay out for a disability, so you are leaving your business vulnerable to a potential disability, which is statistically more likely to occur than death.

-Key Person Short Term and Long Term Disability Insurance coverage provides income to your business if your key employee is disabled.
+Business Overhead Expense Insurance coverage provides cash to your business if your key employee is disabled.
 The key person disability insurance policy provides needed income to your company or business to allow you time to find a suitable replacement and train them to replace your key employee long term, or give your key employee the time he or she needs to rehabilitate, so that your company can continue to advance.

-Need help choosing the right key man disability income insurance for your business needs?
+Need help choosing the right key person disability income insurance for your business needs?
 Give us a call today and we will help walk you through the various options available.

 What type of coverage is best for key person business insurance?

 There really is no one size fits all answer or policy.
 Each life insurance and disability insurance product has unique features and benefits.
 Additionally, some include important life insurance riders, such as a disability income insurance rider, critical illness rider, chronic illness and terminal illness rider.